Saransh-cpp/ORION/README.md

 - a fine-tuned [Liquid AI LFM2.5-VL-1.6B](https://huggingface.co/collections/LiquidAI/lfm2-vl) vision-language model (for inference),
 - [NASA's F-Prime](https://github.com/nasa/fprime) (for flight software),
 - [SimSat](https://github.com/DPhi-Space/SimSat) (to simulate real payload sensors - GNSS and a camera),
-- a Raspberry Pi 5 (to act as satellite's OBC).
+- a Raspberry Pi 5 (to act as the satellite's OBC).

 ORION solves the orbital bandwidth bottleneck: roughly 71% of Earth's surface is featureless ocean, yet a traditional satellite downlinks every captured frame.
 By running a fine-tuned (on a custom dataset collected using SimSat) Q4-quantized VLM on-board, ORION classifies each image as HIGH, MEDIUM, or LOW priority and only transmits the most strategically valuable observations in real time.
-The model runs directly on raw 512×512 RGB pixels, making it deployable on satellite's On-Board Computer (OBC) for any standard camera payload.
+The model runs directly on raw 512×512 RGB pixels and is connected to a real flight software (not a Python wrapper), making it deployable on satellite's On-Board Computer (after rigorous testing and mission-specific tweaks) for any standard camera payload.

 ## Motivation